LiPengze97/pulsar-java-tutorial/README.md

 client.close();
 ```

-You can start the consumer from you IDE or directly from Maven with:
+You can start the producer from you IDE or directly from Maven with:

 ```shell
 $ mvn exec:java -Dexec.mainClass="tutorial.ProducerTutorial"